nwronski/batch-transcode-video/README.md

 ### Providing options to transcode-video

 If you want to provide custom options to `trancode-video` then you can place them at the end of your normal options following a `--` and they will be passed directly to the `transcode-video` program.
-Find a list
+Find more information about the allowed options at [the transcode_video README](https://github.com/donmelton/video_transcoding#using-transcode-video).

 ```
 batch-transcode-video --input "video/" --output "transcoded/" --debug -- --dry-run